Skip to content

 demo

-Press p to focus the processbar.
+Press p to focus on the processes.

-Press m to focus on metadata.
+Press m to focus on the metadata.

 demo